advbet/flower/README.md

 3) Redis (no other service will now require redis)
 4) MySQL (same idea as redis)

-Using `smesh`, this flow could be expressed as following:
+Using `flower`, this flow could be expressed as following:

 ```go
 package main